wp-plugins/ultimate-auction/README.txt

 	3. Admin can charge listing fee to post auction.
     4. Admin can charge commission fee on final bidding price.
 	5. Include Shipping Cost for auctions.
-	5. Categories feature - Group your auctions in multiple categories and view efficiently.
+	6. Categories feature - Group your auctions in multiple categories and view efficiently.
-	6. Integrated Paypal Invoicing for handling payments.
+	7. Integrated Paypal Invoicing for handling payments.
-	7. Admin can manage auctions, bids of all users.
+	8. Admin can manage auctions, bids of all users.
+	9. Add more than 4 images for your auction.
+You can even select multiple images for upload.
+	10. Start Date Feature - Schedule your auction for later date.

  = Core Features =
     1. Registered User can place bids